-The question in the chart above is one that we’ve used over the years, and is a subset of both authoritarian and dogmatic personality scales.
-Agreement with this statement reveals a rigidity in thinking processes that is often a factor in how jurors assess cases – especially cases where the jury instructions provide a clear advantage to one party in a case.
-Perhaps due to the fact that it has the largest population of military personnel in the country, where rule clarity is favored, San Diego had the highest percentage of individuals who agreed with this statement.
+This statement is one we’ve used over the years and a subset of both authoritarian and dogmatic personality scales.
+Agreement reveals a rigidity in thinking processes that is often a factor in how jurors assess cases – especially ones where the jury instructions provide a clear advantage to one party in a case.
+Perhaps due to the fact that San Diego has the country’s largest population of military personnel — a group that favors rule clarity — it had the highest percentage of individuals who agreed with this statement.

 Lawsuit Attitudes: Do You Believe That Most Parties Who Sue Others In Court Have Legitimate Grievances?